Arrow BOOK

 • Improve function and tolerance to rehabilitation

-Depending on the target area ultrasound guidance may be used to improve accuracy and safety.
+Depending on the area being treated, ultrasound guidance may be used to improve accuracy and safety.

 1. Consultant review of the treatment plan and the target area

-3. Processing of the sample to prepare PRP
+3. Processing of the blood sample to prepare PRP

-4. Skin cleaning and local anaesthetic where appropriate
+4. Skin preparation and local anaesthetic if needed

 5. Ultrasound guided or landmark guided injection into the target area